-Address: Centre Square, Middlesbrough TS1 2AZ Web: www.mima.art Email: mima@tees.ac.uk Tel: 01642 931232 Hours: Gallery: Tues-Sat 10am-4.30pm, Sun noon-4pm; kitchen: Mon-Fri 9am-3pm, Sat 10am-3pm, Sun noon-3pm Dates: closed Mon & bank hols Entry: free, but charge for some events represented from crafts to ceramics, sculpture to jewellery.
-Audio-visual installations, which you can listen to on headphones or in breakout rooms, offer a more immersive
+Address: Centre Square, Middlesbrough TS1 2AZ Web: www.mima.art Email: mima@tees.ac.uk Tel: 01642 931232 Hours: Gallery: Tues-Sat 10am-4.30pm, Sun noon-4pm; kitchen: Mon-Fri 9am-3pm, Sat 10am-3pm, Sun noon-3pm Dates: closed Mon & bank hols Entry: free, but charge for some events

 Opened in 2007 and spanning three floors, the stunning Middlesbrough Institute of Modern Art (MIMA) is a purpose-built art gallery and community space.
 Bringing together the city's municipal art collections, MIMA doesn't just display traditional art.
-The walls of each gallery are adorned with interesting text pieces, and you'll find forms
+The walls of each gallery are adorned with interesting text pieces, and you'll find forms represented from crafts to ceramics, sculpture to jewellery.
+Audio-visual installations, which you can listen to on headphones or in breakout rooms, offer a more immersive experience.
+Local and international artists are both well represented, and the collection features work by David Hockney, L.S.
+Lowry and Tracey Emin, among others.
+The second floor holds a community workspace and the third has a roof terrace with superb views over Middlesbrough town centre.
+The excellent gift shop has books and items relating to the exhibitions, as well as items made by community groups.